Rhuthvik-D/Audio-Transcription/README.md

 - **File Processing:**
   - The function handles `.mat` files, extracting audio data and saving them in the designated directory.
   - For `.wav` files, it checks if the corresponding `.mat` file exists, processes the audio, and saves the `.wav` file.

+- **Transcription with WhisperX:**
+  - The notebook uses the WhisperX library to transcribe audio files, extracting words, phonemes, and their corresponding time offsets and probabilities.

 ### 2. **Phoneme Dictionary Conversion**